AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## July 2021 {#doc-updates-july-2021}

+A new section has been added to describe how to allow users to subscribe or unsubscribe from multiple services from a single landing page.
+[Read more](../../channels/using/managing-landing-page-form-data.md#multiple-subscriptions)

+The **Managing landing page form data** section has been updated and clarified.
+[Read more](../../channels/using/managing-landing-page-form-data.md)

 ## Release 21.2 - June 2021 {#release-21-2---june-2021}

 **New capabilities included in the release**